-An application was made for grant funding totalling £30.5m from the FE Capital Transformation Fund to complete the Estates Strategy, with the disposal of the Shena Simon Campus and the construction of the Phase 2 building adjoining the City Campus, Manchester to replace it.
-Unfortunately, the application was capped at a grant of £20m, resulting in the need to reduce the size of the Phase 2 building, which would then not accommodate all the provision contained within the Shena Simon Campus.
-The challenge of securing an alternative location for this 'excess' curriculum that will not 'fit' in the new City Centre Phase 2 building has led to the decision to retain part of the Nicholls Campus.
+Unfortunately, because the DfE funding approval for Phase 2 was capped at a grant of £18.5m, this resulted in the need to reduce the size of the Phase 2 building, which would then not accommodate all the provision contained within the Shena Simon Campus.
+The challenge of securing an alternative location for this 'excess' curriculum that would not 'fit' in the new City Centre Phase 2 building has led to the decision to retain part of the Nicholls Campus.
 The newer classroom block adjoining the Grade 2 listed Nicholls House building would be retained in the interim, until funding can be secured to complete the Estates Strategy in full (Phase 3).
-This approach still satisfies the eligibility criteria of the FE Capital Transformation Fund and will remove Shena Simon from the College estate, replacing it with a smaller new build in the City Centre.
+This approach still satisfies the eligibility criteria of the FE Capital Transformation Fund and will remove Shena Simon from the College estate in 2025, replacing it with a smaller new build in the City Centre.